Frank Calabrese Sr.: Operation Family Secrets trial

-The investigation Operation Family Secrets began on July 27, 1998, when Frank Calabrese Jr., wrote a letter to the FBI saying he wanted help to put his father in jail.
+The investigation Operation Family Secrets began on July 27, 1998, when Frank Calabrese Jr. wrote a letter to the FBI saying he wanted help to put his father in jail.
 Frank Jr. agreed to wear a wire during conversations with his father as they talked about the family business.

-On April 25, 2005, Frank Calabrese Sr. and a several high-profile Chicago Outfit gangsters were charged with murder, racketeering, extortion, and running an illegal gambling business as part of the federal-government initiated "Operation Family Secrets" investigation.
+On April 25, 2005, Frank Calabrese Sr. and several high-profile Chicago Outfit gangsters were charged with murder, racketeering, extortion, and running an illegal gambling business as part of the federal-government initiated "Operation Family Secrets" investigation.

 After various plea agreements and the deaths of two defendants, ultimately four other defendants—Joseph Lombardo, James Marcello, Paul Schiro and Anthony Doyle—went to trial in June 2007.
 On September 10, 2007, Calabrese and other Outfit defendants were convicted of a racketeering conspiracy that included murder, extortion, and loansharking.

 After the verdict, news came out that a juror had alleged that on August 27, 2007, Calabrese had said or mouthed, "You are a fucking dead man", to Prosecutor T. Markus Funk.
 On April 10, 2008, Judge James Zagel denied a request to order a new trial in the case, saying that he did not believe that the threat had tainted jurors.
 However, the threat resulted in Calabrese being placed in highly restrictive lockdown during his stay in the Metropolitan Correctional Center in Chicago while awaiting sentencing.

 On January 28, 2009, Judge Zagel sentenced Calabrese, then 71, to life in prison for his crimes and called the acts he had committed, "unspeakable".
 On finding prosecutors had proven the murder allegations, the judge sentenced Calabrese for 13 slayings.

-Later criminal accusations
+Later accusations

 On June 8, 2011, Calabrese was indicted on charges of conspiracy to defraud the United States and attempting to prevent seizure of Calabrese's property.
 The charges were announced the next morning by the U.S. Attorney's Office in Chicago.
 Calabrese was accused of plotting with a former prison chaplain to recover a violin hidden in a Wisconsin house.